opf/openproject/docs/user-guide/notifications/notification-settings/README.md

 You can also choose to receive a recurring notification (every day, every 3 days or every week) for work packages that are overdue.
 You can stop receiving these alerts by either unchecking this option, or changing the dates of the relevant work packages.

-Date alerts notifications will appear in [notification center](../#accessing-in-app-notifications), both in the _Inbox_ and the separate _Date alerts_ sections on the left menu.
+Date alerts notifications will appear in [Notifications center](../#accessing-in-app-notifications), both in the _Inbox_ and the separate _Date alerts_ sections on the left menu.

 ## Non-participating